 The Business Etiquette of London

-While there are older “strictly formal” companies, you’ll find most business has moved forward, not only technologically but socially as well.
+While there are older “strictly formal” companies like Slot Online, you’ll find most business has moved forward, not only technologically but socially as well.
 Meetings are conducted in a relatively relaxed atmosphere contrasting with the fast pace and long hours if today’s successful business.

 Traditional business lunches and after work drinks (while still happening) have mostly been replaced with long hours and hard work.